abde14-ik/LITERATUM/README.md

-# LITERATUM
+# LITERATUM — INPT Literature Club Template

-> A Dark Academia Reading Club Template built with Next.js & Tailwind.
+> A dark-academia reading club site for INPT.
+Built with Next.js & Tailwind, ready for GitHub Pages.

-**LITERATUM** frames your club as a quiet library: espresso backgrounds, parchment surfaces, Cinzel headings, and Cormorant Garamond body copy.
-It ships as a static site ready for GitHub Pages.
+**LITERATUM** frames our club as a quiet library: espresso backgrounds, parchment panels, Cinzel headings, and Cormorant Garamond body copy.
+Everything is localized (EN/FR) and ships as a static export.

-## Features
+## What’s inside

-- **Ex Libris** — A virtual bookshelf (Community Library) with curator tags and stacked shelves.
+- **Prologue** — Club origin, rituals, and what we stand for.
-- **The Inkwell** — Weekly writing prompts with a parchment input and local-only inscriptions.
+- **The Inkwell** — Weekly prompts with local-only inscriptions (no backend).
-- **The Lexicon** — A thematic index of genres, traditions, and motifs.
+- **Ex Libris** — Community Library shelves with curator tags.
-- **Prologue** — Club origin and rituals.
+- **The Lexicon** — Themes, genres, and motifs we revisit.
-- **Epilogue** — Contact form powered by EmailJS (optional).
+- **Epilogue** — Contact form (EmailJS-ready, optional).

 ## Tech Stack